-We’ve rounded up seven of the best second-screen apps that belong on your smartphone or tablet this baseball season.
-Download and install one or more of these apps to make sure you’re game ready when the ump yells “play ball!”
+We’ve rounded up the six best second-screen apps that belong on your smartphone or tablet this baseball season.
+Download and install one or more of them to make sure you’re game ready when the ump yells “play ball!”

 MLB At Bat

-As second-screen apps go, Major League Baseball’s At Bat is still the ace of the rotation.
-Even the free “lite” version has enough features to make any seamhead giddy, including breaking news, player stats, scores, standings, schedules, interactive rosters, and the ability to customize your homepage as a hub for your favorite team.
+As second-screen apps go, Major League Baseball’s At Bat remains the ace of the rotation.
+Even the free “lite” version has enough features to render any seamhead giddy, including breaking news, player stats, scores, standings, schedules, interactive rosters, and the ability to customize your homepage as a hub for your favorite team.
 You can also receive push notifications to alert you to game starts, lead and score changes, and in-game video highlights.

 It’s worth ponying up for the premium features ($3 a month/$20 a year, or free for MLB.TV subscribers).
 You’ll get access to a treasure trove of complete classic games in the video library, real-time box scores with pitch-by-pitch tracking, and each team’s live local radio broadcast for every game from spring training through the World Series.
 The last is particularly useful when you want to mute national network blowhards and tune in to your hometown broadcast team.

-If all the live game actions isn’t enough to sate your baseball jones, you can even use your cable login to watch MLB network right within the app.
-(Android, iOS, Kindle Fire, and Fire Phone).
+If the live games action isn’t enough to sate your baseball jones, you can even use your cable login to watch MLB network right within the app.
+(Android, iOS, Kindle Fire, and Fire Phone)

 MiLB First Pitch

-If you prefer your baseball coverage from a third-party source, it’s tough to beat ESPN’s free flagship app (formerly called Scorecenter).
+If you prefer your baseball coverage from a third-party source, it’s tough to beat ESPN’s free flagship app.
 In addition to scores and standings, it will keep you supplied with a steady stream of injury reports, contract signings, and other breaking news from around the league.
-Swipe over to the ESPN Now tab for social media content from ESPN writers, teams, players, and other baseball insiders.
+You’ll also get live streaming access to national and regional ESPN Radio stations and more than 100 ESPN Podcasts.

 Like most fans, it’s your own rooting interests rather than the league at large that keeps you glued to the screen for six months every year.
-Bleacher Report understands this and lets you customize your second-screen experience with Team Stream.
+Bleacher Report understands this and lets you customize your second-screen experience with Bleacher Report: Sports News.

-Though not exclusively a baseball app, Team Stream lets you curate channels to receive breaking news on your favorite MLB teams, players, and fantasy investments.
-These personalized streams are added to a home screen that includes the latest league-wide rumors, news, injury reports, and fantasy baseball advice.
+Though not exclusively a baseball app, Bleacher Report: Sports News lets you curate your own news feed to receive breaking news on your favorite MLB teams, players, and fantasy investments.
+Just add your favorite clubs, and all the latest rumors, news, hot plays, and injury reports from those organizations will appear in a real-time stream on its home screen.
 The app also makes it easy to email, text, or social-share the juiciest stories with your baseball-loving buddies.
-Especially cool are score and spoiler settings that prevent the app from tipping any pitches.
+A separate Scores tab keeps you up today on your team’s schedule and game results.
 (Android, iOS, Fire Phone, BlackBerry)

 Okay, those are our picks for the best second-screen apps for baseball.
 What do you think, did we hit a grand slam or fly out to left field?
 What are your favorite second-screen baseball apps?
 Let us know in the comments section on our Facebook page.
 And don't miss our in-depth cord-cutter's guide to watching Major League Baseball without a cable subscription.